2034 Highway Future Volume Table

 Seasonal Trend Table

-The Seasonal Trend Table can also be used to estimate seasonal traffic count adjustments.
+The Seasonal Trend Table (XLS) can also be used to estimate seasonal traffic count adjustments.
+The Seasonal Factor Table is updated on a yearly basis, typically in September.
+Season Trend Table factors are calculated using the previous full year of ATR data.
 For information on how to use this table, see Section 5.4.4 of the Analysis Procedures Manual (APM).
-The Seasonal Factor Table is updated on a yearly basis, typically in September.
-Seasonal Trend Table factors are calculated using previous full year of ATR data.

 2008-2011 Oregon Travel and Activity Surveys

-The Oregon Modeling Steering Committee recently completed a survey collecting data used for travel model development and analysis.
-The Oregon Travel and Activity Survey (OTAS) collected household activity data across the state of Oregon.
-The survey consisted of a core set of survey questions asked statewide.
+The Oregon Modeling Steering Committee recently completed a statewide Oregon Travel and Activity Survey collecting data used for travel model development and analysis.
 Several MPO's collected additional information by asking region-specific questions.